 - 2. The Plan for Stafford Borough Part 2 is one of the three documents which together make up the new Local Plan for Stafford Borough (2011 2031).
 The three documents of the plan are as follows: - The Plan for Stafford Borough, which sets out the vision, key objectives and spatial strategy for the Borough for the next 20 years.
 It is the over-arching policy document to which any other planning policy documents must comply and was adopted by the Council on the 19th June 2014, and was subject to a separate sustainability appraisal. - The Plan for Stafford Borough Part 2 (the subject of this Sustainability Appraisal) is the second part of the new Local Plan for Stafford Borough, (previously referred to as the Site Allocations document within the Plan for Stafford Borough).
 Part 2 sets out an approach to development in the sustainable settlement hierarchy, establishes boundaries for the recognised industrial estates, considers retail frontages, and gypsy and traveller allocations. - The Policies Map (including inset maps) identifies on an Ordnance Survey base map the precise locations and boundaries affected by policies and proposals in the two parts of the Plan. - 3.
-The Plan for Stafford Borough Part 2 identifies boundaries for the main settlements, the Recognised Industrial Estates, the primary and secondary retail frontages, protects land for employment use, community facilities and local greenspace and considers the allocation of land for gypsies, travellers and travelling show people. - 4.
+The Plan for Stafford Borough Part 2 identifies boundaries for the main settlements, the Recognised Industrial Estates and protects land for employment use.
+The Plan also ensures that community facilities are protected throughout the Borough and identifies Neighbourhood Plans as the appropriate tool to identify and safeguard important local green spaces, as well as considering the land needs of gypsies, travellers and travelling show people. - 4.
 The Plan for Stafford Borough Part 2 is not prepared in isolation, being greatly influenced by other plans, policies and programmes and by broader sustainability objectives.
 It needs to be consistent with international and national guidance and strategic planning policies and should contribute to the goals of a wide range of other programmes and strategies, such as those relating to social policy, culture and heritage.
 It must also conform to environmental protection legislation and the sustainability objectives established at an international, Community and national level. - 5.
 A review has been undertaken of the other plans, policies and programmes that are relevant to the Plan for Stafford Borough Part 2 to identify the environmental protection, social and economic objectives, established at international, Community or national level, which are relevant to the plan or programme.
 The review identifies the SA objectives that are relevant to each plan, policy or programme to show how the international, Community and national sustainability objectives have been addressed in this SA. - 6.
 The most significant development in terms of the policy context for the Plan for Stafford Borough Part 2 has been the publication of the National Planning Policy Framework (NPPF) which replaced the suite of Planning Policy Statements (PPSs) and Planning Policy Guidance (PPGs).
 The purpose of the NPPF was to streamline national planning policy.
 The Local Plan, including the Plan for Stafford Borough Part 2, must be consistent with the requirements of the NPPF.